kurves/Deploy-Infrastructure-as-Code-IaC/networkREADME.md

 **Resources** - This mandatory section declares the AWS resources that are to be included in the stack such as Servers

+Each resources is defined with the help of the following fields:

+**Name**